Terminal Tips and Tricks

 Destroying windows: If you want to close a window, just exit the shell.
 You

-command, or you can type Ctrl-d at an
+can do this with the exit command, or you can type Ctrl-d at an

 empty prompt.
-When all windows are closed, tmux
+When all windows are closed, tmux will exit.

 Examining output: If you want to scroll up and see old output, you can type Ctrl-b PgUp and Ctrl-b PgDn.
 You can search forward through old output with Ctrl-b / and backwards with Ctrl-b ?.
 This can be convenient if you forgot to pipe your output into a pager or a file.